fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.2.0/Get-AzureRmDnsZone.md

 Specifies the name of the resource group that contains the DNS zone to get.

 If you do not specify the *ResourceGroupName*, then you mus also omit the *Name* parameter.
-In this case, this cmdlet gets all DNS zones in the current azure_2 subscription.
+In this case, this cmdlet gets all DNS zones in the current Azure subscription.

 ```yaml
 Type: String